danpla/fontlink/README.md

 to perform fast "fake" installation without actual copying/deleting font files.

 FontLink allows you to:
-* Quickly install certain fonts only when you really need them, so you don't need to copy, symlink or delete fonts by hand anymore.
+* Quickly install certain fonts only when you really need them.
+You don't need to copy, symlink or delete fonts by hand anymore.
 * Group fonts into sets (for example, one set per project).
 * Enable and disable certain fonts or whole sets in a single click.